jpcaparas/superpowers-laravel/docs/laravel/INTEGRATION.md

 ## Interactive Runner Gating

-When `laravel/sail` is present in `composer.json` but containers are not running, the assistant will not run host PHP/Composer/DB/Node commands without asking.
+When Sail is available (`vendor/bin/sail` or `./sail`) but containers are not running, the assistant will not run host PHP/Composer/DB/Node commands without asking.
 You’ll be prompted to either:

 - Start Sail: `sail up -d` (recommended), or
 - Proceed using host tools for this session.